nicolaskruchten/nicolaskruchten.github.io/_posts/2016-04-19-ml-meets-economics2.md

 ![](http://nicolas.kruchten.com/images/mlecon2/contours.png)

 Interestingly, because every point along such a curve will use the reject option in equal measure, the threshold values for maximum utility point are independent of the cost of the reject option, so this approach can be used even when that cost is difficult to quantify.
-The optimal threshold values depend only on the class distribution and the ratio between the cost of false positives and false negatives, much like the slope of the indifference curve in [Part 1](http://blog.mldb.ai/blog/posts/2016/01/ml-meets-economics/).
+The optimal threshold values depend only on the class distribution and the ratio between the cost of false positives and false negatives, much like the slope of the indifference curve in [Part 1](http://nicolas.kruchten.com/content/2016/01/ml-meets-economics/).

 ### Conclusions and Recommendations

 Machine learning can be used to train classifiers with the potential to substantially improve the outcomes and reduce the costs associated with various types of tasks which are currently being performed by humans.
 In many cases, however, it will be economically optimal for computers to boost the productivity of human workers rather than to completely replace them.
 In this article, I have shown through a worked example at least one reasonably plausible situation where this is the case.
 As in many domains, when modelling the application of machine learning to the optimization of existing business processes, approaching the problem with an either/or mindset as opposed to a with/and mindset can lead to a local optimum rather than the global one.

-If you are looking for assistance in evaluating or executing a data science project using the types of methods detailed above, **Datacratic can help**!
-We can guide you through the initial stage of your project and help you use [MLDB, the Machine Learning Database](http://mldb.ai), to build and deploy binary classifiers and many other kinds of machine-learning-powered solutions to business problems.
-Please [get in touch](mailto:mldb@datacratic.com) to get started.

 ### <a name="links"></a>Further Reading